 The Lake O’Hara area can be explored through a day-use permit or you can spend the night (campsite/hut/lodge) and hike around the park multiple days.
 There is a quota permit system in place to help protect this fragile alpine area which limits the bus service to 42 visitors per day, including overnight guests.

 If you want a day-use bus permit for Lake O'Hara, you'll need to be ready the first day (maybe even the first hour) permits open for the season.
-In 2017 the reservation system opened on April 20th and all day-use bus permits sold out within a couple hours.
+For 2018, the reservation system opens on April 20th at 8 am MDT.
+Day-use bus permits generally sell out within a couple hours.
 You can obtain a reservation by telephone (Canada and USA: 1-877-737-3783 or International 1-519-826-5391) or online through the Parks Canada Reservation System.

 Not able to get a day-use reservation?